 If we are to defeat our fear of death, we must understand our existential fear.
 Then we can confront and defeat it.

-Are you overcome with insecurity and fear?
+Do you spend a lot of time dealing with insecurity and fear?
 Perhaps you are getting in touch with something important in your subconscious? ”

 The origins of this term date back to the 16th-century and the poem entitled “The Dark Night” by the mystic poet, Roman Catholic St. Paul of the Cross.
 He was a Carmelite friar and a priest of Spanish origin.
 The poem itself uses veiled references for his desire to be with his lover in eternity.
 However, it has since become a reference to our most basic of all fears; what lies beyond death?

 The witching hour” is the timeframe from midnight to about 4 a.m.
 Many ancient traditions say this when the veil between the worlds is thinnest.
-It’s that time when the world of commerce is silent.
+The world of commerce is silent.
 Most people are asleep.
 So, if we are awake, our consciousness has less interference.
-But, our fear of death can come to the surface any time.
+Our fear of death can surface any time.
 Losing someone close to you can trigger this deep fear.

 Understanding Our Existential Fear